-For the June and December 2021 reporting periods publishers may optionally report recency of engagement instead of traditional age of source information.
+Publishers may optionally report recency of engagement instead of age of source.

-Historically, AAM’s age of source reporting has required any nonpaid source used to be within 36 months old.
+Historically, AAM’s age of source reporting has required any nonpaid source to be less than 36 months old.
 In addition, all nonpaid sources are required to make an analysis of their age by 1-, 2- and 3-year details.

 AAM recognizes that this requirement may be labor intensive and costly to maintain which is why we are expanding our reporting options to include recency of engagement as an alternative analysis to reflect the recipient’s involvement with the brand.

-Effective with the June 2021 filing period, publishers may optionally report recency of engagement instead of traditional age of source information.
+Publishers may now optionally report recency of engagement instead of traditional age of source information.
 Recency reporting replaces reporting the age of the initial recipient source by focusing on other channels where the recipient interacts.
 This allows the publisher to analyze how recently the recipient engaged with their brand such as digital editions, websites, email newsletters and events.

 Key Components of Recency of Engagement